Are B12 Injections The Missing Link For Your Anti-Aging Fight?

 B12’s role in DNA synthesis and cell reproduction also means it’s important for skin, hair, and nail health and growth.
 As we’ve covered extensively in other articles, skin, hair, and to a lesser extent nails are some of the most visible external areas of the body that show the signs of aging.
 By ensuring you have sufficient B12 in your body, and therefore optimal skin, hair, and nail growth and production, you can help offset the natural consequences of aging.
 Younger-looking skin, healthier-looking hair, and stronger, healthy nails can go a long way to taking a few years off your true age, at least in terms of your appearance.

 Mood and mental health are key components of your overall health, though are often talked about as an after-thought or some separate part of how well you feel.
 These aspects of health become even more important as you age since you are presented with numerous changes to life circumstances, bodily function, mobility, social life, autonomy, and so on which may cause distress.
-Having more energy, balanced and consistently, along with better overall health in a number of bodily systems, will naturally lead to a better overall mood and more positive emotions.
+Having more energy, balanced and consistent, along with better overall health in a number of bodily systems, will naturally lead to a better overall mood and more positive emotions.
 The myelin production benefits of reversing a B12 deficiency, coupled with more energy and better mood, may also help to prevent or reduce the severity of mental health problems that may develop commonly as we age, such as depression.
 More studies are needed and are underway (Ryan-Harshman & Aldoori, 2008).

 When properly administered, B12 injections should be no more or less painful than other injections given intramuscularly (IM).
 There is some initial pain or discomfort from the needle penetrating the skin, and slight discomfort while the injection is being delivered, but this should dissipate rapidly following administration.
 Some skin irritation or redness at the injection site may occur.
 To reduce the injection pain, skin numbing sprays or similar (usually containing a topical anesthetic like lidocaine or benzocaine) can be used as necessary.